-Research Outreach & Service (TEK-8)
+Research Outreach & Service (TEK8)

-te students participate in paid summer research internships in engineering faculty laboratories.
-Then in autumn, these students are joined by engineering education graduate students in a course (ENGR 4850) that teaches them how to develop age-appropriate engineering design challenges that exemplify the societal significance of the research.
-The design challenges are delivered in an after-school program at underserved partner school KIPP Academy.
+te students participate in paid research internships in engineering faculty laboratories.
+Then in autumn, these students are joined by engineering education graduate students in a course (ENGR 4850/6850) that teaches them how to develop age-appropriate engineering design challenges that exemplify the societal significance of the research.
+The design challenges are delivered in the classrooms of our diverse partner school, Metro Middle School.

 These hands-on design challenges can be executed in 90 minutes or less using everyday, low-cost materials.
-In the last phase of the course, design challenges are posted online (http://u.osu.edu/tek8/) for the benefit of teachers and informal STEM educators.
+In the last phase of the course, design challenges are posted online for the benefit of teachers and informal STEM educators.

-For more information, contact Howard Greene, Director of K-12 Outreach at firstname.lastname@example.org or 614-688-7541.
+For more information, contact Howard Greene, PhD, Director of K-12 Outreach, or call him at 614-688-7541.